Vvek27/Customer-Churn-Prediction/README.md

-We have a dataset of bank in which bank provided customer information for last 6 months and they create the data that which customer leaving the bank or not.
+We have a dataset of bank in which bank provided customer information for last 6 months

-So if the bank wants to know in future which customer are planning to leave the bank.
+So if the bank wants to know in future which customer are planning to leave the bank or not that will be very useful

 I have created a web app that can Predict whether the customer leave the bank or not